- About the Department and SGPP-L List

 A considerable number of students and staff have been successful in their applications to the IRC.
 The Graduate Studies Office provides grant preparation sessions on ‘Writing an IRC Postgraduate Scholarship Application’.
 Drop-in sessions are also provided for students prior to the submission date of the application where they can receive expert advice from academics.
 Attendance at these workshops and the one-on-one drop-in sessions is highly recommended.

 These grants are available to NUI graduates in the Humanities and Social Sciences.
 For further information see www.nui.ie/awards/postgraduates.asp

 Local Authority Grants

 Applying to your local authority for a grant is another means of acquiring funding for your postgraduate study, although recent changes in the scheme have meant a reduction in the number of eligible applicants.
-Please visit he website of your local authority for more information, or the Citizens Information Board which provides advice in terms of eligibility for these grants: http://www.citizensinformation.ie/en/
+Please visit the website of your local authority for more information or the Citizens Information Board which provides advice in terms of eligibility for these grants: http://www.citizensinformation.ie/en/

 Further information about fees and funding is available here: http://www.ucc.ie/en/study/postgrad/cost/.